National Provision of Asbestos Medicals to Keep Your Workers Safe

 - Doctor review and sign off.

-Our team of Occupational Physicians and Occupational Health Doctors to help you manage your Health Surveillance program.
+KINNECT employs an expert team of Occupational Physicians and Occupational Health Doctors to help you manage your Health Surveillance program plus an Australia-wide network of clinics to conduct health assessments.

 FAQ